Plumsail/actions/source/flow/how-tos/sharepoint/set-item-level-permissions.rst

 Next, I specified *‘Role type‘* field as *‘Contribute’* and the name of the group *‘Travel Managers’*as the value of *‘User or group’* field.
 Also, I specified the URL of the site as the value for *‘SharePoint Site URL‘* field.

 That is all, the flow is configured.

-.. hint:: You are may using actions for setting variables with your site URL and the name of the list and then use it in Plumsail Actions in *‘SharePoint Site URL‘* and *‘List Name‘* fields for more convenient using of actions.